 Students Can Decorate the Pots

 Next, students can decorate the pots of you would like.
 This can be a simple project or more elaborate.
 I usually do the student’s name and year and we write a K for Kindergarten.
-I like the simple, plan pots over a decorated one.
+I like the simple, planned pots over a decorated ones.

 Students Assemble the Pots